sss-lehigh/alock/README.md

 <!-- Builds executable, sends to nodes, and runs exp_run.sh  -->
 bash run.sh  <!-- TODO: Make sure to update with cloudlab node info  -->

+After running the run.sh script, tmux sessions will be launched for each node that you connect to.
+You can either type exit in each session to check each session before exiting.
+Or, you can use ``tmux kill-server``to cleanly and gracefully kill all open tmux sessions.
+This is preferred for large node experiments.

 <!-- Reruns experiment without updating from exp.conf-->
 bash exp_run.sh